-The financial statements have been prepared on an accruals basis and are based on historical costs.
+Apart from the above, the financial statements have been prepared on an accruals basis and are based on historical costs.
 Comparatives are consistent with prior years, subject to those which have changed from a presentation perspective, as required on application of new accounting standards and interpretations adopted during the year.

-Significant accounting policies adopted in the preparation of these financial statements are presented below and are consistent with prior reporting periods unless otherwise stated.
+Significant accounting policies adopted in the preparation of the financial report are presented below.

+All other presentation remains consistent with prior reporting periods unless otherwise stated.